easybuilders/easybuild-docs/docs/extended-dry-run.md

-entails defining the `$EBROOT*` and `$EBVERSION*` environment variables (the full variable names are determined by the software name), which are picked up by resp. the `get_software_root` and `get_software_version` functions often used in easyblocks.
+entails defining the `$EBROOT*` and `$EBVERSION*` environment variables (the full variable names are determined by the software name), which are picked up by resp. the `get_software_root` and `get_software_version` functions often used in simpleblocks.

 The `$EBVERSION*` environment variable is defined with the actual software version of the dependency.